kingandmcgaw/kingandmcgaw.github.io/_posts/2014-05-17-data-driven-decisions.md

 > If we have data, let’s look at data.
 If all we have are opinions, let’s go with mine.

-This post is about building better experiences for our customers through data-driven decisions.
+This post is about building better experiences for our customers through research and testing.

 ## Research